What is Colonic Hydrotherapy?

 Over time the colon [or large intestine] becomes clogged with layers of gas, sticky, old mucus and sometimes old, hard faeces, and accumulates a build up of mould, just like a dirty filter.
 Through exposure to body heat and the constant drawing of water away from the colon to surrounding tissues, these layers harden, inhibiting the muscular [peristaltic] action of the colon causing sluggish bowel movement and constipation.
 We then don’t fully benefit from all of the nutrients we have eaten and digested, our natural repair is affected and organs over-worked.

-The lymph system is heavily dependent on the colon as it needs to empty the wastes accumulated within the body, dead cells etc. into the colon.
-When the colon is constipated and dry and laden with food waste, the lymph system itself is forced to become waste storage instead of moving waste to the colon for disposal.
+The lymph system is heavily dependent on the colon and kidneys, as the wastes accumulated within the body, dead cells etc. are emptied here.
+When the colon is constipated and dry and laden with food waste, the lymph system itself is forced to become waste storage instead of moving waste to the colon for disposal and uric acid crystals begin to accumulate causing pain.

 At first the wastes are held around the abdomen.
 Then as the quantity of waste increases some is pushed towards the feet and lower legs.
 When the feet and lower legs cannot store more waste it is allowed to accumulate around the hips and waist, then back, chest and arms, and eventually face and neck and scalp.